mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 ### Sealing Children to Parents

 Parents must be sealed to each other before children are sealed to them (see [38.4.1](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number72-p2930#title_number72)).

+Members should counsel with their bishop if they have questions about sealing policies that are not answered in this section.
+The bishop contacts the stake president if he has questions.
+The stake president contacts the Office of the First Presidency if he has questions.

+Members who have concerns about the eternal nature of the sealing ordinance and their associated family relationships are encouraged to trust in the Lord and seek His comfort.
+Heavenly Father will ensure that each person receives every blessing that his or her desires and choices allow.

 38.4.2.1